rooker156/wdtvUsbApp/README.md

-# Baseline WDTV App On USB requirements
+# WDTV USB App Baseline Requirements

 ### This is the basic elements required to stand up a WDTV USB application.